VolunteerMatch Disaster Alert Center

 Description

-Kids’ Voice works to prevent children from experiencing or re-experiencing abuse and/or neglect.
-We use a comprehensive approach which includes diligent advocacy of children’s best interests in Court, updated legal information for attorneys, child service professionals, and the community, and providing a safe place for children and parents to spend time together.
+For over 35 years, Kids’ Voice has been a strong advocate for vulnerable children involved in the legal system, providing them with legal representation, support, and ensuring their best interests are heard.
+Our mission centers on creating a child-focused legal system that safeguards their well-being, prevents abuse and neglect, and promotes family preservation.
+We use a multi-faceted approach, which includes diligent advocacy of children’s best interests in court supported by volunteers, updated legal information and education for attorneys, providing child service professionals for the community, and providing a safe place for children and parents to spend time together.

-- In 1983, we authored an invaluable resource (the Indiana CHINS and Family Law Deskbook) for Indiana judges, attorneys and other professionals working in the child welfare field.
+• In 1983, we authored an invaluable resource, the Indiana CHINS & Family Law Deskbook, for Indiana judges, attorneys and other professionals working in the child welfare field.
 The Deskbook continues to be published every two years and is relied on by many professionals.

-- In 1997, the Safe Child Parenting Time program was established.
+• In 1997, the Safe Child Parenting Time (SCPT) program was established.

 CAUSE AREAS